falconrr/NLP4SPanish2022/Week 2/LabAssignment2/Lab2.md

 13. print the complete sentence with no accented nor upper case characters.

-### Run both the tokenizer and sentence segmenter scripts
+### Task 2: Run both the tokenizer and sentence segmenter scripts
 **Datos**: LowerIntermediate.txt
 Were the Python programs succesful in tokenizing and segmenting the text?
 Did you find any issues?
 If so, what type of issues?
 Suggest a solution.